afeld/wedding/index.md

 * Bed linens
 * Pillow
 * Towel
+* Sunscreen
+* Bug spray
+* Meals
+* Snacks
+* Beverages

 ### What to bring

-* Shoes and clothes that can get dirty and you can move around in
+* Clothes that can get dirty and you can move around in
+* Sneakers / hiking shoes
-* Warm and/or cold weather clothes - it's September, so weather can go either way
+* Warm and/or cold weather clothes
+    * It's September, so weather can go either way
+* Swimsuit
+* Pajamas
+* Toiletries
+* Ridiculous camp attire
+    * Bonus points for onesies

 ### What not to bring

 * Heels
+    * Wedges & block heels ok
 * Laptops and other electronics

 ## Frequently asked questions (FAQ)